RocketPy-Team/RocketPy/docs/user/compare_flights.rst

       comparison = CompareFlights(flights)

 After the initialization, we can use different methods to plot the results in a comparative way.
+To see a full description of the available methods, you can check the :ref:`compareflights` documentation.

 Plotting results one by one
 ----------------------------